Semicolonstartingtexts/conversationhubstandards/standards.md

 Zone-Bound System Commands

-Focus on..., Request… of…, Untrack…, Make a way..., Lose the way/ways...,
+Focus on..., Request… of…, Make a way..., Lose the way/ways...,

 Declaring System Commands

-Join… the/those… phrases…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…, Clear the representation of…, Clear the library…
+Join… the/those… phrases…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Untrack…, Unstack… and leave…, Untrack… and leave…, Clear the representation of…, Clear the library…

 Communication System Commands